 As a first step, we create an online wallet at Coinbase*.
 This provider is one of the largest in the world and has a very good reputation in the crypto community.
 If you don’t want an online wallet you don’t need to use it, but you should still create an account here, because we will need it later in the tutorial to buy Ether.

 Congratulations.
-Once you have successfully set up your Coinbase account, you can already buy and sell Ether via the online Wallet.
+Once you have successfully set up your Coinbase account, you can already buy Ethereum and sell Ethereum via the online Wallet.
 If you would like to install the more secure – but somewhat more complex – offline wallet, then just read on.

 Installing the Offline Wallet